jeffreysorgen/golf-club-sensors/activity.md

 #
 ## Battery Info:
 ### Prototyping solution
-- Probably can purchase a lightweight **PHONE CHARGER** to serve this purpose during development. (done) I will use a lightweight phone charger that has the USB C output. _I can use the battery backup utility which has USB-C output, just like the one on my computer._ Would just need a shoulder strap or pocket or something for it.
-For now, **I can connect with BLE and be _physically detached_ from my computer!**
-- **DESIGN battery solution** NEED connect to USBmicro female from the Arduino to power source.
+- NEED connect to USBmicro female from the Arduino to a power source.
+- PURCHASED a lightweight **PHONE CHARGER** to serve this purpose during development.
+  - So now I can connect with BLE and be _physically detached_ from my computer!
+  - Would just need a strap or pocket or something for it.
+- Later can build an obviously better solution.
+- When 100% finished prototyping with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will definitely be a part of the research.
   - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
-- Later can build an obviously better solution.
   - **Qi coil** is a wireless charging device.
-- When 100% finished prototyping with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will be a huge part of the research.

 ## Reference Info: